jeffrafter/howto/provisioning.md

     `berks install`

-### Data bags
+### Nodes

 At this point it best to get some of the basic configuration setup.
-Most of this is managed via JSON in files called "data bags".
-Any information that will be used across all of your server instances can be setup inside of a file called `data_bags/default/YOURAPP.json`.
-In this case `data_bags/default/sample.json`.
-Really, you can call the file whatever you like, this is just convention.
+Most of this is managed via JSON in files called "data bags", "nodes", "environments" and "roles".

+Nodes represent actual servers.
+When working with a small number of nodes (1-3) this is fairly simple to manage.
+As the complexity of the system increases and you have multiple app nodes, multiple worker nodes, and need to rely on coordination and service discovery this pattern will probably fall apart.
+At that point you might want something like Synapse.
+For now we will start simple.

+The first node you should create is a local node for your vagrant box.
+The name of the node must correspond to the address of the node and you can do this in a couple of ways:

+1. You could name the node 127.0.0.1.json knowing you will provision to your local.
+2. You could create an entry in your `/etc/hosts` file to give a resolvable domain and name your node correspondingly.
+3. You could create an actual DNS entry for your domain which points to 127.0.0.1 and name your node correspondingly.

+There are a couple of additional options here which involve DNS, resolvers, etc. But we'll go the easy route and choose option 2.
+To edit your `/etc/hosts` file you'll need to use `sudo`.
+This is generally considered bad form as you never want to use `sudo`:

+    sudo vim /etc/hosts

+Add the following entry:

+    127.0.0.1 dev.YOURDOMAIN.com

+You could, in theory bind to 0.0.0.0 which would bind to all interfaces.
+But this keeps things a little more specific to loopbacks.

+Now, to create the node (in your `chef` folder) add the file `nodes/dev.YOURDOMAIN.com.json`:

     {
       "app": {
         "name": "sample"
       },
-      "authorization": {
-        "sudo": {
-          "passwordless": true
-        }
-      },
       "sample": {
         "deploy_to": "/var/www/sample",
+        "environment": "production",
         "user": "sample",
         "group": "sample",
         "database": {